Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ## Protected videos and cipher signatures

 You may notice that some videos, mostly the ones uploaded by verified channels, are protected.
 This means that their media streams and DASH manifests cannot be directly accessed by URL — a 403 error code will be returned instead.
-To be able to access them, you need to decipher their signatures and then modify the URL appropriately.
+To be able to access them, you need to decipher their signatures and then modify the URL accordingly.

 For muxed and adaptive streams, the signatures are part of the extracted metadata.
 DASH streams themselves are never protected, but the actual manifest may be — the signature is stored as part of the URL.